Under NRS § 202.360, Nevada law prohibits certain categories of people from owning or possessing firearms. This list includes:

 - in a location where he/she is not allowed to be.

-In self-defense cases, the criminal defense attorney would search for video surveillance and eyewitnesses to support the defendant’s position that “legal necessity” required the defendant to temporarily possess a firearm.12
+In self-defense cases, the criminal defense attorney would seek video surveillance and eyewitness testimony to support the defendant’s position that “legal necessity” justified the defendant’s temporary possession of a firearm.12

-Any gun-related crime is usually a deportable offense.13 Therefore, non-citizens charged with being in possession of a firearm by a prohibited person in Nevada are advised to hire an attorney right away to try to negotiate the charge down to a dismissal or other offense that does not jeopardize resident status.
+Any gun-related crime is usually a deportable offense.13 Therefore, non-citizens charged with having a firearm by a prohibited person in Nevada are advised to hire an attorney right away to try to negotiate the charge down to a dismissal or other offense that does not jeopardize resident status.

 People convicted of being a felon with a firearm in Nevada may be eligible to seal their criminal record five years after the case closes.
 But if the charge gets dismissed, then there is no waiting period to petition the court for a record seal.14